big-data-europe/README/README.md

 # Big Data Europe project README

-This GitHub organisation collects the technical outcomes of the [Big Data Europe project](http://www.big-data-europe.eu).
+This GitHub organisation collects the technical outcomes of the [Big Data Europe project].
 This specific repository contains general information on the repositories of this organisation.
 See [the Wiki pages](https://github.com/big-data-europe/README/wiki) for more information.

+[Big Data Europe project]: https://web.archive.org/web/20211021221357/https://www.big-data-europe.eu/

 ## Naming conventions